tranquac/tranquac.github.io/content/about.md

   name = "Quac Tran"
 +++
 ## Whoami
 Hi!
-I'm Quac Tran, a Security Researcher, Pentester, Red Teamer and Bug Bounty Hunter, Trader in free time in VietNam.
+I'm Quac Tran, a noob infosec.
 I like to play around with anything that is related to hacking, pentesting, security, or tech in general.
 I love to share the things I've learned, which is why I set up this blog!
 ### Certifications
 * OSCP (21/4/2021 - 21 Year Old)
 * OSWE (Training)